psb-david-petty/p5js/2022-2023-bhs-schedule/doc.md

 ### Colors

 The block background colors default to the [OG](https://urbandictionary.com/define.php?term=OG) BHS schedule colors.
-You can change any of them, using [CSS color names](https://www.w3.org/TR/css-color-4/#named-colors) or 3- or 6-digit [hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal) values.
+You can change any of them, using [CSS color names](https://www.w3.org/TR/css-color-4/#named-colors) or 3- or 6-digit [hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal) (base 16) values.
+Because I'm slightly color blind, I typically use colors from the of 216 [web-safe colors](https://websafecolors.info/) on my websites. ([ColorHexa](https://www.colorhexa.com/663399) has an interesting *Color Blindness Simulator* as part of their color pages to help with [web accessibility](https://www.w3.org/WAI/fundamentals/accessibility-intro/).)
 See [this reference](https://dev.to/alvaromontoro/the-ultimate-guide-to-css-colors-2020-edition-1bh1) for a complete description of CSS colors.

 #### Named colors

-Use one of the case-insensitive [CSS color names](https://www.w3.org/TR/css-color-4/#named-colors) as the query property value.
-There are 148 named colors that come from 16 original VGA colors, 131 of the 504 [X11 colors](https://www.w3schools.com/colors/colors_x11.asp), and [`rebeccapurple`](https://medium.com/@valgaze/the-hidden-purple-memorial-in-your-web-browser-7d84813bb416). ([https://youtu.be/HmStJQzclHc](https://youtu.be/HmStJQzclHc) is a history of the names.)
+The query property color values can be one of the case-insensitive [CSS color names](https://www.w3.org/TR/css-color-4/#named-colors).
+There are 148 named colors that come from 16 original VGA colors, 131 of the 504 [X11 colors](https://www.w3schools.com/colors/colors_x11.asp), and [`rebeccapurple`](https://medium.com/@valgaze/the-hidden-purple-memorial-in-your-web-browser-7d84813bb416). ([https://youtu.be/HmStJQzclHc](https://youtu.be/HmStJQzclHc) is a history of the names &mdash; who knew there was a [Crayola 72 pack](https://shop.crayola.com/color-and-draw/crayons/72-ct-crayon-kit-520031A000.html)?)

 #### Hexadecimal colors

+The query property color values can be a hexadecimal number.
 The standard way to specify a color in an RGB color space is to use three two-digit hexadecimal numbers, one for each color.
 That yields 256 levels (from `00` to `ff`) of red, green, and blue.
 The color numbers can be specified as either 3 or 6 hexadecimal digits, where the 3-digit number simply repeats each digit twice.
 For example, [`rebeccapurple`](https://www.color-hex.com/color/663399) can be specified as either `639` or `663399`.

 | Name | Value | Type | Example | Color |
 | --- | --- | --- | --- | --- |